Premium Processing Service: Fee changes

+Suspensions

+COVID-19

 Due to the COVID-19 pandemic in the United States, the USCIS announced on March 20, 2020 that Premium Processing Service would be suspended for all petitions (for both Form I-129 and I-140) effective immediately, and any requests not already accepted would be returned, along with the payment being returned.
 Already submitted requests for Premium Processing would be refunded if the USCIS failed to take action on the case within the promised 15-day period.
 This follows a previous announcement of temporary suspension of Premium Processing for cap-subject H-1B petitions for Fiscal Year 2021, with the earliest possible date of resumption of Premium Processing for that category being June 29, 2020.

 On May 29, 2020, USCIS announced a phased resumption of Premium Processing through June 2020 as follows: